ddeutils/ddeutil-workflow/docs/api/job.md

 # Job

-Job Model that use for keeping stages and node that running its stages.
+Job model that use for store Stage models and node parameter that use for running these stages.
+The job model handle the lineage of stages and location of execution that mean you can define `runs-on` field with the Self-Hosted mode for execute on target machine instead of the current local machine.

-The job handle the lineage of stages and location of execution of stages that mean the job model able to define `runs-on` key that allow you to run this job.
+This module include Strategy model that use on the job `strategy` field for making matrix values before execution parallelism stage execution.

-This module include Strategy Model that use on the job strategy field.
+The Job model does not implement `handler_execute` same as Stage model because the job should raise only `JobException` class from the execution method.

 ## Strategy